Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-The current API does not embed per-resource links in this way — the specification only requires the discovery endpoint — but the pattern illustrates the principle: a client that follows `_links.sensors` instead of constructing the URL itself remains correct even if the path structure changes server-side.
+This API does not include per-resource links since the spec only asks for the discovery endpoint, but the example shows the idea — a client following `_links.sensors` instead of building the URL itself will keep working even if the server changes its path layout.

-The benefit over static documentation is practical rather than theoretical.
-A PDF reference or a README sample URL is an external copy of the server's URI scheme that drifts the moment the code changes.
-A live discovery response is produced by the same code that handles the requests, so the contract cannot be out of sync with the code that produced it.
-Hypermedia also lets the server express conditional availability through the presence or absence of links.
-A sensor in `ACTIVE` state could ship with a post-reading link, while the same sensor in `MAINTENANCE` could omit it — a hypermedia-literate client could disable the "record a reading" button without a round trip.
-A room that still holds sensors could publish a `sensors` link but omit a `delete` link, matching the business rule that drives the 409 response on deletion.
+The advantage over static documentation is straightforward.
+A PDF or README with sample URLs is a copy of the server's URL scheme, and it goes stale the moment someone changes the code.
+A discovery response comes from the same code that handles requests, so it cannot be out of date.
+On top of that, hypermedia lets the server show or hide links based on state.
+For instance, a sensor in `ACTIVE` state could include a "post reading" link, while one in `MAINTENANCE` would leave it out — a client could disable the button without making an extra request.
+Similarly, a room with sensors attached could show a `sensors` link but hide the `delete` link, reflecting the 409 business rule.

 ### Question 3 — Returning IDs versus full objects in list endpoints

 **Question.** When returning a list of rooms, what are the implications of returning only IDs versus returning the full room objects?
 Consider network bandwidth and client-side processing.

-The trade-off is between a single round-trip response that may carry unused fields and a thin identifier list that forces a second round trip for every detail view.
+It comes down to a trade-off: one bigger response with everything in it, or a small list of IDs that forces the client to make follow-up requests for the details.

 **Option 1: ID-only collection**

-An ID-only response is minimal:
+An ID-only response is small:

 ```json
 ["LIB-301", "LEC-101", "LAB-201"]
 ```

-For a campus with several thousand rooms this payload is an order of magnitude smaller than the full-object list, which is useful for mobile clients on limited connections or dashboards that only need to populate a drop-down.
-The cost is the N+1 network problem: a user interface that then wants to render each room's name or capacity must issue one `GET /rooms/{id}` per identifier.
-As the list grows, the aggregate cost of all those follow-up requests can easily exceed the bandwidth saved on the first call.
+For a campus with thousands of rooms, this is much smaller than sending full objects — good for mobile clients or dashboards that only need a drop-down.
+But the downside is the N+1 problem: if the UI then wants to show each room's name or capacity, it has to make a separate `GET /rooms/{id}` call for every single ID.
+Once the list grows, those extra requests cost more than the bandwidth saved on the first call.

 **Option 2: Full object collection**